erdi/gaelyk-functional-test/manual/src/chapters/040-setup-data.md

-# Setting up datastore state using the DSL provided by DataSetupCategory
+# DSL for setting up datastore state

-The library provides a very simple DSL for setting up data in a datastore if your test need the datastore to be in a certain state to execute.
+The library provides a very simple DSL for setting up data in a datastore if your tests execution needs the datastore to be in a certain state.
 The DSL is supposed to be a simplified version of [inline fixtures feature of Grails Fixtures plugin][grails-fixtures].

 ## Examples